Fear as a Teacher

 In not facing my fears, it kept me moving further down a path that was not aligned with what I really wanted.
-And the fear compounds.
+And the fear compounded.
 Every step forward increased the fear of ‘starting over from scratch.’
-If I let go of all that I had built, then it would mean I would have “nothing.”
-But having nothing was exactly what I needed.
+I had thought that if I let go of all that I had built, then it would mean I would have “nothing.”
+But I learned that having nothing was exactly what I needed.
 Because I had unconsciously filled my life with stuff and situations that maybe I believed I wanted at some point, but really didn’t bring any feeling of peace or meaning or joy.
-All of that stuff became baggage weighing me down, clouding my higher senses, making it harder for me to see myself and pursue what I actually need and desire.
+All of that stuff became baggage weighing me down, clouding my perspective and senses, making it harder for me to see myself and pursue what I actually needed and desired.
 When I let go of everything and had nothing left, it revealed myself, naked and raw.
 The accident forced me to stop moving and doing, it forced me to sit in the silence and the empty space.
-To look at myself in my raw form, and see all of the possibilities, the patterns, and the fears as they really are.
-It asked me to return to my meditation work to connect at a higher perspective, and focus on unpacking, untangling, and processing everything, I endeavored to become intimate with my fears.
-To feel them, to remember them, to acknowledge and accept them.
-I excavated them, re-lived them, felt them, all with a goal to understand them out of love and curiosity.
+To look at myself in my raw form, and see all of the Truths, the patterns, the fears, and the possibilities, as they really are.
+It asked me to return to my meditation work to connect to a higher perspective, and to focus on untangling, unpacking, and processing everything, I endeavored to become intimate with my fears.
+To feel them, to remember them, to acknowledge them, and to accept them.
+I excavated them, re-lived them, felt them..all with a goal of understanding them out of love and curiosity.

 Previous